Site icon SNN

 “We compared our satellite data with census data for 2012-2017, and validated it against field-based data from almost all the available sources we could find, including our partners, the USDA Risk Management Agency (RMA) and Indiana Department of Agriculture.
 So we are confident we were detecting cover crops with high fidelity in our model,” Guan says.
 “Every study has uncertainties, but I think this is so far the most certain answer.”

-“Leveraging and novel algorithms gives us confidence that the federal crop insurance program is being administered effectively,” says James Hipple, RMA senior physical scientist and a co-author of the study.
+“Leveraging remote sensing and novel algorithms gives us confidence that the federal crop insurance program is being administered effectively,” says James Hipple, RMA senior physical scientist and a co-author of the study.
 “Additionally, it helps us better understand the impact of USDA’s efforts to support farmers who implement cover crops.
-In recent years, USDA has stepped up its support for this important conservation practice, including adding premium benefits for producers who plant cover crops, a new partnership with Farmers for Soil Health, increases in technical and for cover crop adoption, and added flexibilities for haying, grazing and chopping cover crops.”
+In recent years, USDA has stepped up its support for this important conservation practice, including adding premium benefits for producers who plant cover crops, a new partnership with Farmers for Soil Health, increases in technical and financial assistance for cover crop adoption, and added flexibilities for haying, grazing and chopping cover crops.”

 The most significant gains in cover crop adoption occurred in recent years and were strongly correlated with the onset of cover crop assistance programs.
 For example, funding for cost-share programs increased from $5 million in 2005 to $156 million in 2018, with the greatest rate of investment after 2015.
 Cover crop adoption doubled across the region between 2017 and 2021.